-When you need to control the temperature inside your steel building, you must install insulation.
-If your building is used for cold storage, then it must be insulated to maintain a temperature cooler than the exterior.
-In cold climates, you will also need to use insulation when you want to maintain a warm temperature.
+When you need to efficiently control the temperature inside your metal building, you must install high r value insulation.
+If your building is used for cold storage, then it must be insulated to maintain a consistent temperature which is often cooler than the exterior.
+In cold climates, you will also need to use high r value insulation when you want to maintain a warm temperature.
 Different buildings have different uses and requirements, so not every metal building will require insulation, but most will see extensive benefits from its use.

-If you want to save money on heating and cooling or live in an region with significant temperature changes (like many regions in Canada), insulation for your Canadian metal building might be an idea worth considering.
-Insulation is crucial if you want your building to be long-lasting and serve its purpose for many decades.
+If you want to save money on heating and cooling or live in a region with significant temperature changes (like many regions in Canada), the type of insulation for your Canadian metal building is the right idea worth considering.
+Insulation with the right high r values is crucial if you want your building to be long-lasting and serve its purpose for many decades.

-Steel building insulation not only helps maintain normal working interior temperatures, but it also helps prevent condensation by creating a barrier throughout the walls and roofs of your steel building.
-Condensation can create a lot of problems for your prefabricated steel building, so you need to make sure you make every effort to prevent moisture buildup from happening.
+Metal building insulation not only helps maintain normal working interior temperatures, but it also helps prevent condensation by creating a barrier throughout the walls and roof of your metal building.
+Condensation can create a lot of problems for your prefabricated metal building, so you need to make sure you make every effort to prevent moisture buildup from happening (avoids mold and mildew).

-In this article, we will review the science behind steel building insulation design, introduce our insulation vendor partner, and explain some of the insulation options available to you for your steel building.
+In this article, we will review the science behind metal building insulation design, introduce our insulation vendor partner, and explain some of the insulation options available to you for your steel building.

 How Does Steel Building Insulation Work?

 Traditional construction generally requires that insulation is installed between the studs.
-But when insulating a steel building, the insulation is commonly installed above or to the exterior of the framing.
+But when insulating a steel building, the insulation is commonly installed above or to the exterior of the framing between the metal panels.
 This location not only provides more continuous protection, but it also prevents the transfer of heat and moisture in between the framing, exterior roof, and wall panels.

-Insulation is recommended for your steel building if you want to control heat flow, prevent condensation, and control noise.
-Insulation helps to slow the movement of heat, keeping it inside your building when it is cold outside.
-During the summer, insulation does the opposite, keeping heat outside.
-The heat transfer rate throughout the steel building is controlled, also reducing energy usage and costs.
+Fiberglass Insulation is recommended for your steel building if you want to control heat flow, prevent condensation, prevent mold and mildew, and control noise.
+Insulation helps to slow the movement of warm air, keeping it inside your building when it is cold outside.
+During the summer, insulation does the opposite, keeping heat from warm air outside.
+The heat flow transfer rate throughout the steel building is controlled, also reducing energy usage and costs.

-If you choose insulation with bright and/or reflective facing, your insulation can even increase the efficiency and effectiveness of your building’s lighting.
-Insulation can also help to dampen noise by absorbing sound reverberations.
-The vapor barrier of blanket insulation also helps prevent the formation of condensation by blocking the passage of water vapor.
+A properly installed vapor barrier of blanket insulation also helps prevent the formation of condensation by blocking the passage of water vapor heat flow.
 This prevents the vapor from condensing onto the interior building surface or dampening your insulation.
-Once insulation becomes damp it looses virtually all of it’s insulation value so make sure you design your building to avoid condensation.
+Without the correct insulation, it could quite literally rain inside your building.
+Once insulation becomes damp, even wet, it can and must dry out to regain its full insulating r values so make sure you design your building to avoid condensation.

-Depending on your building’s location, type, and use, you may need to install insulation in your ceilings, your roof, and in your walls.
+Depending on your building’s location, type, and use, the respective building code will require you to install insulation in your ceilings, your roof, and in your walls.
+Many customers choose to insulate beyond the code, again depending on the end use of their building.
 If your region experiences varying weather patterns, insulating the walls will prevent condensation and other issues that come from heavy snow and other weather conditions.